codrsquad/pickley/README.rst

       drop it in ``~/.local/bin`` and all the stuff you install with it will also be there

     - latest non pre-release version from pypi is used

-- Packaging is done via pex_ by default, but virtualenv_ or shiv_ can be used to (more possible in the future)

 - Commands: